 I can also just make flyers, banner ads, and e-blasts because I'm a slave to capitalism just like you.
 It doesn't always have to be that deep.

 You've seen I give myself a few titles, but the primary ones are: graphic designer, illustrator, and storyteller.
 The first two are pretty self-explanatory, but what does it mean to label yourself a storyteller, other than to be artsy and pretentious?
-For me, being a storyteller is at the heart of all that I make.
+For me, being a storyteller is at the heart of all that I do.
 It could be very literal, in writing a tale or illustrating a fantasy, but it could also mean picking a color scheme that has a reference to the source material in a poster or combining typefaces that both relate to an era in time.
 I start with a meaning and work my way out.
 Will most people see these things or know they exist?
 Probably not.
 But when you have a chance to, why wouldn’t you make something meaningful?